Large Star/Rose Extra Dimension with Small Leaves/Petals: A Low 5D Planck Scale with a Star/Rose Extra Dimension

-One can use the KK decomposition of Subsection~\ref{KK_scalar_20} with $M_\Phi = 0$ and treat the brane-localized interactions with the SM fields as a perturbation.
-The zero mode is identified with the 4D massless graviton.
-We note $n_*$ the number of KK-modes which couple to the SM fields below the cut-off $\Lambda_P^{(5)}$.
-Only the KK-gravitons with a wave function which does not vanish on the $J$-brane couple to the SM fields.
+We note $n_*$ the number of KK-modes which couple to the SM-fields below the cut-off $\Lambda_P^{(5)}$.
+Only the KK-gravitons $b=2$ with a wave function which does not vanish on the $J$-brane couple to the SM-fields (see the wave functions of the KK-modes in Subsection~\ref{KK_scalar_20}).
 The interaction term \eqref{int_Phi-SM_star_1} gives

 where